emscripten-core/emscripten/site/source/docs/building_from_source/toolchain_what_is_needed.rst

 	- *gcc* (4.6 or later)

-.. note:: The *Spidermonkey* shell is also required if you want to run **all** the test code.
-Most developers will not need this, and should use *node.js*.
+.. note:: The *Spidermonkey* shell is also required if you want to run **100%** of the tests in the test suite.
+Most developers will not need this, and need only *node.js*.

 .. _toolchain-test-which-dependencies-are-installed: